-Member's Statement 175 - 6(2): Pink Shirt Day
+Member's Statement 176 - 6(2): Pink Shirt Day

 Mr. Lightstone: Thank you, Mr. Speaker.
-I would to join my fellow colleagues in recognizing Pink Shirt Day.
+I would like to join my fellow colleagues in recognizing Pink Shirt Day.

-Mr. Speaker, every year on the last Wednesday of February, we celebrate the Canadawide event known as Pink Shirt Day.
+Mr. Speaker, every year on the last Wednesday of February, we celebrate the Canada-wide event known as Pink Shirt Day.

-Mr. Speaker, Pink Shirt Day reminds us to consider the impact of bullying in our communities, our schools, and to share the innovative ways to support our children and youth in becoming positive role models for themselves, their peers, and their communities.
-It's important that victims of bullying know that they're not alone, and there is help and support available.
+Mr. Speaker, Pink Shirt Day reminds us to consider the impacts of bullying in our communities, our schools, and to share innovative ways to support our children and youth in becoming positive role models for themselves, their peers, and their communities.
+It's important that victims of bullying know that they're not alone and that there is help and support available.

-Mr. Speaker, we all have a role to play in anti-bullying and stand up against it when we see it, and it's happening in and around us.
+Mr. Speaker, we all have a role to play in anti-bullying and stand up against it when we see it happening in and around us.